hasanmoudud/geocompr/main.md

 All of the aforementioned packages, however, have different approaches for data preparation and map creation.
 In the next paragraph, we focus on the **cartogram** package.
-Therefore, we suggest to read [linemap](https://github.com/rCarto/linemap), [geogrid](https://github.com/jbaileyh/geogrid) and [geofacet](https://github.com/hafen/geofacet) documentations to learn more about them.
+Therefore, we suggest to read the [linemap](https://github.com/rCarto/linemap), [geogrid](https://github.com/jbaileyh/geogrid) and [geofacet](https://github.com/hafen/geofacet) documentations to learn more about them.

 A cartogram is a map in which the geometry is proportionately distorted to represent a mapping variable.
 Creation of this type of map is possible in R with **cartogram**, which allows for creating continuous and non-contigous area cartograms.